If You Are Looking For A Quiet, Uncrowded Beach Look No Further Than Edisto Beach, SC

 With both of us working full-time and only having 2 weeks of vacation per year, my husband and I wanted to get the most out of our vacation.
 We did a lot of research and considered many of the popular destinations in this area, but eventually settled on Edisto for many reasons.

-There were plenty of options for entertainment within a reasonable distance from our cabin.
+We wanted something that would not be crowded with tourists.
+Traffic is minimal in this area.
+The accommodations nearby fit our budget.
+Plus, there were plenty of options for entertainment within a reasonable distance from our cabin.

 Edisto Island is famous for having a clean beach and for having an unusually high number of fossils and seashells to collect.

 There are many houses to rent at varying price points at Edisto Island, but our favorite places to stay are the cabins/villas at Edisto Beach State Park.
 Located on the salt marsh at Scott Creek, the cabins are about 1½ miles from the ocean and are historic Civilian Conservation Corps locations.
 Available are five one-bedroom cabins/villas (can accommodate four people) and two three-bedroom cabins (can accommodate six people).
-These are modern cabins, so you can expect all of the comforts of home, such as air conditioning and heat, queen beds, linens and towels, dishes, appliances, television with satellite, a screened-in porch, Wi-Fi, and a grill with a picnic table outside.
-Guests of the cabins have access to a private dock for fishing or just relaxing by the water.
-Also available at the park about a mile away from the cabin sites are 111 RV sites with electricity and water access and five tent sites.
-Discounts may be offered in the slow season, generally in the fall and winter.

 Edisto Island beaches near Greenville

-What to do on Edisto Island
+Things to Do on Edisto Island

 Although Edisto Island is not highly commercialized, there is still plenty for a family to do to keep busy and entertained.
 Here are just a few of the activities that many families enjoy: